 - Alternative, less common tag management systems installed on the page (Tealium, Adobe TagManager, Ensighten, etc.).

-- I don’t think I’ve ever actually seen any tag management systems besides GTM in the wild, but hey, you never know.
+- I don’t think I’ve ever actually seen a tag management system other than GTM in the wild, but hey, you never know.

 - Tag Management System has been installed, but marketing tags are still “hard-coded” onto the web page.